gabefair/Family-Security-Review/README.md

 - [ ] Understand the OSI 7 layer stack and how privacy can be comprimised in any of the layers
 - [ ] Read and follow ways to secure your home network and modem/router @ [RouterSecurity.org](https://routersecurity.org/checklist.php)
 - [ ] Read other Security Review lists i.e. [A Defensive Computing Checklist by Michael Horowitz](https://defensivecomputingchecklist.com/)
+- [ ] Learn that Whats App stores backups of your chats in plaintext on google's servers in a free data sharing aggreeement.

 We need to talk about security and privacy in order to share tips and tricks and discuss how effective they are.
 I hope this list helps.
 Please open an issue ticket with updates or suggestions.